SebastianSlaby/atm-program/README.md

 # atm-program
-GUI application to interface with an ATM for school
+GUI application to interface with an ATM for school developed using Qt

 3 POINTS:
   -classes and objects <break>